Statistical inference on representational geometries: Materials and Methods

 where $w_{i,1}$ and $w_{i,2}$ are the estimated parameters of an AR(2) model fitted to the residuals $\mathbf{r}_i$.
 Its residuals are denoted $\eta_{i}$ and were randomly permuted to give $\tilde \eta_{i}$ using the same permutation for all voxels in a run.

-We then saved this dataset in the same format as the original data and re-ran the second level GLM on these simulated data to generate noisy estimates stimulus responses in each voxel.
+Additionally, we sampled the conditions to use with replacement, i.e. we used the $\beta_i$ of a random sample of conditons, which we also used to select the RDMs from the models.

-To generate a dataset for a simulation, we randomly selected a subset of runs and stimuli for the analysis.
+We saved this dataset in the same format as the original data and re-ran the second level GLM using SPM on these simulated data to generate noisy estimates stimulus responses in each voxel.

-\paragraph{RDM calculation \& comparison} We use crossnobis RDMs for this simulation, testing 4 different estimates for the noise covariance: We either use the identity, univariate noise normalization, or a shrinkage estimate of the covariance based on the covariance of the residuals, or based on the covariance of the individual runs' mean-centered $\beta$ estimates.
+\paragraph{RDM calculation \& comparison.} We use crossnobis RDMs for this simulation, testing 4 different estimates for the noise covariance: We either use the identity, univariate noise normalization, or a shrinkage estimate of the covariance based on the covariance of the residuals, or based on the covariance of the individual runs' mean-centered $\beta$ estimates.

 For comparing RDMs, we use the cosine similarity throughout.